yglcode/emacs-copilot/README.md

         //teach me about dijkstra algorithm
         ```
 5. Copilot as robin (for funny talk):

+    use plain text or comments as prompt for robin.

     * use ```C-c C-y``` to start talking to robin
     * use ```C-c C-x C-y``` to reset conversation